latte-soft/maui/README.md

 The plugin, and **all** of its source code, will **always** be 100% free (as-in freedom) & open source, under the MIT License.
 You can download & build from source on the [GitHub repository](https://github.com/latte-soft/maui) (if you're worried about security or whatnot), or install a pre-built version directly from the [releases page](https://github.com/latte-soft/maui/releases).
 We *also* provide the plugin on Roblox's Developer Marketplace for ~250 Robux, if you want to support us, or just want automatic updates.
 With a self/pre-built version of the plugin, you're responsible for keeping it up-to-date in your plugins folder.

-___

-## Why the Name?

-The name of this project was originally going to be "Eclipse", however, it turned out to be a *very* generic and overused name, used by multiple other Lua (Roblox) projects. ("Lua" means "Moon", yeah..)
-[Roblox's built-in scripting language](https://luau-lang.org) is named "Luau", which is a type of [traditional party/feast](https://en.wikipedia.org/wiki/L%C5%AB%CA%BBau) in Hawaiian culture. ["Maui"](https://en.wikipedia.org/wiki/Maui) is one of the largest islands in Hawaii, with [Luau parties throughout the year](https://mauiluau.com).
-Hence, a non-generic name!

-___

 ## Installation

 * Installation via Roblox Marketplace